 This is a flexible payment model, where X represents whatever action the advertiser or brand desire.
 X could be a lead, sale, click, download, upsells, signups, etc.

 Decalogue of Performance Marketing

-Here are some of the fundamental factors to ensure adequate performance marketing, according to The Conversion Agency.
+Here are some of the fundamental factors to ensure adequate digital performance marketing, according to The Conversion Agency.

 Integrate Performance Marketing Into Your Company’s General Strategy